aws-samples/eks-workshop/content/beginner/091_iam-groups/create-iam-roles.md

 > In this example, the assume-role-policy allows the root account to assume the role.
 We are going to allow specific groups to also be able to assume those roles.
-> check the [official documentation](https://docs.aws.amazon.com/eks/latest/userguide/iam-roles-for-service-accounts-technical-overview.html) for more informations:
+> Check the [official documentation](https://docs.aws.amazon.com/eks/latest/userguide/iam-roles-for-service-accounts-technical-overview.html) for more information.
 >

-Because the above roles are only used to authenticate within the k8s cluster, they don't necessary need to have AWS permissions.
+Because the above roles are only used to authenticate within our EKS cluster, they don't need to have AWS permissions.
-We will only use them to allow some IAM groups to assume this role in order to have access to EKS kubernetes cluster.
+We will only use them to allow some IAM groups to assume this role in order to have access to our EKS cluster.